 The ability to be creative is a quality we all posess.
 Our daily life, with all it‘s complex, varied and often unpredictable situations, would never be possible without it.
 Our bodies are also creative: they grow, they heal, they manage tons of micro-processes all the time, they adapt, they age, they move, and they deal with challenges.
 Evolution itself is a process of utmost creativity.
 Well, life is creative and so are we.

 But what happens when the expression of our creative potential is blocked or supressed?
 What if we don’t always manage to have or realize new ideas?
 What if we tend to get stuck in routines and repitition even in our creative processes?
 What if we are too scared, judgemental or ashamed to dare to express ourselves creatively?
 The short answer is: we suffer.
 Being creative is a basic need for ourselves and our bodies.
 Ignoring this need can make us unsatisfied, imbalanced or even sick.
 (Assuming that creative expression can take many many different individual forms – not everybody has to be a painter.
 We can also neglect the need to plan a journey, to cook differently or to go to a club we have never been to…) This might be even more true for people in artistic and creative professions.
 Their existence depends on their ability to be creative and imbalances in their creative work can turn their biggest passion into their worst enemy.
-Yes, each process of growth has its aspects of struggeling and going through challenges But in contrast to the conventional view that „art requires a certain amount of suffering“, my mission is to learn to be more creative, more authentic, more daring, more visionay with less effort, less suffering and less hindrances.
+Yes, each process of growth has its aspects of struggeling and going through challenges But in contrast to the conventional view that „art requires a certain amount of suffering“, my mission is to teach to be more creative, more authentic, more daring, more visionay with less effort, less suffering and less hindrances.

 How?
 Please read on :-)